PromptLearningCoding/ADPL/README.md

 # Code for ADPL

-Code for the paper 'ADPL: Attentive Dual-Modality Prompt Tuning for Enhanced Vision-Language Understanding'
+Code for the paper 'ADPL: Attentive Dual Modality Prompt Learning for Vision-Language Understanding'

 ## Installation